 You can also sign up using your business landline, which means you can keep your existing personal WhatsApp account, and run a WhatsApp Business account on the same device.

-It’s available for desktop
+It’s available for desktop with WhatsApp Web

-It has automated features
+It has efficient messaging tools and automated features

 For example, if someone has completed an order, you can create a /thankyou shortcut that, when sent, will read “Thank you for your order.
 We hope to see you again soon!”

 Although these are pretty rudimentary so far, you can track the number of messages sent, delivered, and read.
 And knowing Facebook’s reputation for analytics, it’s likely this will develop in time.